bjoernalbers/belegnr/README.md

   -r  Reset counter (~/.belegnr) to given value, i.e. -r 1000
 ```

-To create a new unique document number, use the `-c` flag:
+To create a new unique Belegnummer, use the `-c` flag:

 ```
 $ belegnr -c